-In The Interior Castle, St. Theresa imagines the soul as a magnificent castle full of spacious and elaborate rooms.
-And, as St. Theresa describes, at the heart of this castle stands the seat of the King Himself.
+In The Interior Castle, St. Teresa imagines the soul as a magnificent castle full of spacious and elaborate rooms.
+And, as St. Teresa describes, at the heart of this castle stands the seat of the King Himself.

 “I thought of the soul as resembling a castle, formed of a single diamond or a very transparent crystal, and containing many rooms, just as in Heaven there are many mansions.
 If we reflect, sisters, we shall see that the souls of the just man is but a paradise, in which, God tells us, He takes His delight.”
 (Page 7)

 This book provides a remarkable description of the spiritual life of the soul.
 From the first release of the soul from mortal sin into sanctifying grace, to the mystical marriage of the soul to Christ, Interior Castle describes the spiritual life as a journey through the imagery of a mysterious and beautiful castle.

 Using her image of a castle, Saint Teresa writes about numerous essential aspects of our spiritual journey in this book, including:

 - Practical advice to those beginning their spiritual journey, especially regarding the early struggles and temptations to turn back

 - Descriptions of the seven mansions and what they mean for the soul

 - How and why we should love and serve the Divine Majesty

 - The value of our progress towards God